Marsha Blackburn: Donald Trump

 During Trump's first Senate impeachment trial, Blackburn left the chamber for a television interview.
 She also garnered attention by reading a book during the proceedings.
 Blackburn spent time during the trial to tweet about Alexander Vindman, calling him unpatriotic for allegedly "badmouth[ing] and ridicul[ing]" the U.S. in front of Russia.
 In November 2019, #MoscowMarcia started trending on Twitter after Blackburn tweeted allegations against Vindman on her Twitter account.
-The Week characterized her tweet as a "conspiratorial smear".
-In her post, she wrote "Vindictive Vindman is the 'whistleblower's' handler".
-The tweet was in reference to Vindman, a decorated army official and Purple Heart veteran, who became a central figure in Trump's impeachment proceedings in Congress after testifying he heard Trump pressure the president of Ukraine to investigate the son of one of his chief political rivals, former Vice President Joe Biden.
+The Week characterized her tweet as a "conspiratorial smear."
+In her post, she wrote "Vindictive Vindman is the 'whistleblower's' handler."

 After Biden won the 2020 United States presidential election, Blackburn supported Trump's false claims of victory and raised funds to support the Trump campaign's effort to overturn the election results in court.
 In an interview on November 20, she briefly called Biden the "president-elect" but later retracted this as a mistake.
 On January 2, 2021, Blackburn and 10 other Republican senators announced that they would vote to oppose certification of the results of the election on January 6, the joint session of Congress in which the certification of a presidential election occurs, citing false allegations of widespread election fraud, irregularities, and unconstitutional changes to voting laws and voting restrictions.
-But after a mob of Trump supporters violently stormed Capitol Hill that day, she voted to certify the results of the election.
+After a mob of Trump supporters violently stormed Capitol Hill that day, she voted to certify the results of the election.

 In May 2021, Blackburn abstained from voting on the creation of the January 6 commission.